-Individuals without a degree from a certified and recognized university or college must satisfy all four requirements outlined below:
+Individuals without a degree from a certified and recognized university or college must satisfy all four requirements or university of the below:

-- i.
-Have completed ★6 of transfer credit in English - Be in possession of a training/work credential (e.g., postsecondary certificate/diploma, journeyman ticket, three year University degree) (except those which block transfer are awarded) for at least six years - Provide documentation of at least one year of work experience or the equivalent in adult education (e.g., full time teaching/training, part-time instruction or community work, volunteer teaching/ training) - iv.
+- a.
+Have completed $\star 6$ of transfer credit in English - Be in possession of a training/work credential (e.g., postsecondary certificate/diploma, journey certification, three year University degree) (except those which block transfer are awarded) for at least six years. - c.
+Provide documentation of at least one year of work experience or the equivalent in adult education (e.g., full time teaching/training, part-time instruction or community work, volunteer teaching/training) - Meet the admitting GPA (minimum of 2.0 on the University of Alberta Grading Scale) on at least ★24 of most recent transferable courses.
+Individuals with a degree from a certified and recognized university or college must satisfy both requirements outlined below: - e.
+Documentation of a minimum of one year of work experience or the equivalent in adult education (e.g., full time teaching/training, parttime instruction or community work, volunteer teaching/training) in the area of their major after acquiring their degree and within the past ten years. - f.
 Meet the admitting GPA (minimum of 2.0 on the University of Alberta Grading Scale) on at least ★24 of most recent transferable courses.

-Individuals with a degree from a certified and recognized university or college must satisfy both requirements outlined below:

-- i.
-Documentation of at least one year of work experience or the equivalency in adult education (e.g., full time teaching/training, parttime instruction or community work, volunteer teaching/training) in the area of their major after acquiring their degree and within the past ten years. - Meet the admitting GPA (minimum of 2.0 on the University of Alberta Grading Scale) on at least ★24 of most recent transferable courses.

-Note: For details regarding the exact nature of the Advanced Standing, see §75.2.2
+Note: For details regarding the exact nature of the Advanced Standing, see \$75.2.2.

-(3) Admission with Transfer Credit: A maximum of ★60 obtained at another postsecondary institution may be granted as transfer credit toward any Bachelor of Education program where applicable.
+(4) Admission with Transfer Credit: A maximum of ★60 obtained at another postsecondary institution may be granted as transfer credit toward any Bachelor of Education program where applicable.